Instrument with Actions

 </script>

-Once the browser loads this snippet, three things will occur:
+After the browser loads this snippet, three things occur:

-- An anonymous Application User is created, and their Application User API Key remembered for subsequent visits.
+• An anonymous Application User is created, and their Application User API Key is remembered for follow-up visits.

 const infoTab = document.getElementById('tab_info');